 Instructions

 This Mushroom Stroganoff is so simple to make!
-Here is a step by step guide with photos.
-For more detailed instructions with timings and quantities, check out the recipe card at the bottom of this post.
+Here is a step-by-step guide with photos.
+Check out the recipe card at the bottom of this post for more detailed instructions with timings and quantities.

 Saute onions until translucent.

-Add coconut milk, soy sauce and mustard.
-Bring to the boil then simmer 10-15 minutes until reduced.
+Add coconut milk, soy sauce, and mustard.
+Bring to the boil, then simmer for 10-15 minutes until reduced.
 Stir through nutritional yeast and most of the parsley.

 Serve over rice/pasta/mashed potato and garnish with remaining parsley.